xyhp915/uix/docs/server-side-rendering.md

 ;; Hydrates server generated HTML into dynamic React UI (dom.client/hydrate-root (js/document.getElementById "root") ($ ui/title-bar))
 ```
 You can find a runnable template repo [here](https://github.com/elken/uix-ssr-demo) which you can adjust yourself as needed.

+This repo is setup for everything you'll need, and since it's a template repo you can easily use it to bootstrap your own SSR web apps.

 ## Hooks